prometheusresearch/baseline-codebase/src/rex.asynctask/test/test_ctl.rst

     Options:
       --require=PACKAGE        : include an additional package
       --set=PARAM=VALUE        : set a configuration parameter
+      --scheduler              : if specified, this process will act as the initiator for any ScheduledAsyncTaskWorkers that are configured.
+This should only be enabled for one process in cluster of workers.
     <BLANKLINE>

 If no workers are configured, it will bail::